 The difference between cards is the one eaten refunded fees which saves a lot of money accessing cash in many countries.

 I decided to call it a day and just wait for my bus at the station.
 There were ATMs there so I’d be ok for the 2 days in Andorra.

 Waiting for a bus, train, or plane is the worst thing about traveling and I still don’t have a good coping option other than listening to music and pacing.
 Plenty of sitting time ahead I reckon.

 I was seated near a large what I presumed was a church youth group, they played I spy game loudly, pointed nearly every type of car and all were just a bit too I don’t know, vanilla?
 Gosh and golly look at that were uttered repeatedly is the only case I have for church group, maybe they were just super nice folks?
 Is that possible?

-One guy in the back kept losing a small soccer ball and someone near the middle would roll it back until it really got rolling and then a sudden brake caused the ball to spin towards the front, near thedriver who had a guy get the ball and held it at the front.
+One guy in the back kept losing a small soccer ball.
+Someone near the middle would roll it back until it really got rolling.
+A sudden brake caused the ball to spin towards the front, near the driver who held it.

 The road to Andorra is very scenic, passing old stone houses, cathedrals and lakes.